FG-AI4H/Documentation/Data-Annotation-Package-(AP)/Roundtables/Requirements/README.md

 #### Part 1 The value of labels
 - What kind of labels are relevant (image labels, segmentation masks, measurements)?
 - How many labels are needed to develop a model that is clinically useful?
-- How much time and human resources are for annotation?
+- How much time and human resources are needed for annotation?
-- How easy is the task - Hard vs fuzzy ground truth.
+- How easy is the task? - Hard vs fuzzy ground truth.
 - How can disagreements on an expert level be solved?
 - Qualification, calibration and roles of annotators.